mnmnotmail/website/volunteered.md

 So I've drafted a protocol, TMTP[^t], and published implementations of both client[^c] and server[^s] as open source.
 TMTP is simple, preserving the soul of email, while dramatically reducing its vulnerabilities.
+It also addresses major user experience gaps in email, which were solved long ago by web-based discussion apps.
 Just how did I arrive here?

 In 2002, after I left the Internet startup I founded in Silicon Valley, Synchron Networks,